 Where is a good place for a safe room?
+How do I build one?

-Do you need a storm shelter?
+Do I need a storm shelter?

 What should be stored there?